You do not need to take an SAT test to enroll. However, SAT scores and other testing play a role in your placement for math and english classes.

 Parking is free.

 Yes.
 The S.E.A.T.
-Express (bus banner #121 Three Rivers Express) connects the campus to neighborhoods in Groton, New London, Norwich, and surrounding communities.
+Bus connects the campus to neighborhoods in Groton, New London, Norwich, and surrounding communities.
+Anymore information on public transportation click here.

 No. Three Rivers does not have any dorms.